ktx0r/-SIM-imp-vuln-mgmt-prog/README.md

 ### STEP 9: Implementing Remediations

-The Change Advisory Board (CAB) reviewed and approved the plan to remove insecure protocols and cipher suites.
-The plan included a rollback script and a tiered deployment approach.
+The Change Advisory Board (CAB) approval was granted following risk evaluation and confirmation of rollback readiness.
+The Rollback Plan a tiered deployment approach.

 ![Server Team Manager meets with the Change Advisory Board over remediating insecure cipher suites and protocols](assets/cab_and_server_meeting.png)